Linode Client

 vpc_ips = client.vpcs.ips()

-API Documentation: TODO
+API Documentation: https://techdocs.akamai.com/linode-api/reference/get-vpcs-ips

 Parameters: